DigitalMediaLab-AT/digitalmedialab.at/README.md

 If you want to make considerable changes to the website please test them first with a local setup.

 These are the complete instructions for a development machine running under Microsoft Windows.
-The instructions should be very similar for any other operating system.
+The instructions should be very similar for any other operating system and have been verified on [Google Colab](https://colab.research.google.com/github/DigitalMediaLab-AT/digitalmedialab.at/blob/main/test_setup_GoogleColab.ipynb) (see [test_setup_GoogleColab](test_setup_GoogleColab.ipynb)).

 ### Install Git and Clone the Repository